roomacarthur/the-tipsy-quiz/README.md

 - First time user:

-  1. Enjoy their experience whilst active on the site.
-  2. Enjoy their time partaking in the quiz.
+  1. As a user I would like to partake in a fun quiz.
+  2. As a user I would like to be able to see how I rank on the High Scores.
+  3. As a user I want the application to be easy to navigate.

 - Returning User:

-  1. To know how to navigate the site well.
+  1. I would want to be able to navigate the site with ease.
-  2. To want to take part in the quiz again.
+  2. I would want to be able to quickly check the High Scores.
+  3. I would want to be able to remember how to use the application with ease.

 - As a site creator:

-  1. Make the site interactive and fun.
+  1. I want to make the site interactive and fun.
-  2. Ensure there are questions covering a wide variety of difficulties and subjects.
+  2. I want to ensure there are questions covering a wide variety of difficulties and subjects.
-  3. Make sure the user enjoys their time using the application.
+  3. I want to make sure the user enjoys their time using the application.
-  4. Provide easy access to dev to submit questions.
+  4. I want to provide easy access to the creator to submit questions.

 ### Design